Skip to main content

 • Water leaks into cabin - Window not seating properly

-Good News: Most window issues are solved with a simple recalibration that takes less than 2 minutes per window.
+Good News: About 90% of these window issues are solved with a simple recalibration that takes less than 2 minutes per window.
 No tools required!

 How to Reset Tesla Window Calibration